Peggy-Kay Hamilton: Publications

 This study confirmed the presence of fine-grained umohoite in Cameron, Arizona as the third locale for umohoite in the United States.
 With this discovery and the confirmation of umohoite found in the U.S.S.R, Hamilton and Kerr concluded that the rare mineral "is more widespread in occurrence than was known previously, and the fine-grained form may be considerably more abundant than is now known.

 Death

-On September 19, 1959, at age 37, Hamilton passed away at the Lawrence Hospital in Bronxville, New York.
+On September 19, 1959, at age 37, Hamilton died at the Lawrence Hospital in Bronxville, New York.
 Hamilton died following a short, sudden illness and a cerebral operation for cancer.